 If you find yourself wondering, “What happened to my marriage?” you’re not alone.
 Marriages today face more pressure, distraction, temptation, and isolation than ever before.
 Couples have dealt with traditional stressors like communication breakdowns, children, a new job, or a loss in the family for years.
-But the COVID-19 pandemic, a tumultuous economy, and even the technology at our fingertips have added significantly more challenges to maintaining a successful marriage.
+But the COVID-19 pandemic, a tumultuous economy, and even the technology at our fingertips have added significantly more challenges to maintaining a successful relationship or marriage.
 It might seem normal, then, for a marriage to experience dwindling connection, romance, or intimacy.

 And while every marriage does have its ups and downs, your relationship shouldn’t feel tense, frustrating, lonely, unsatisfying, or broken.
 If these feelings sound familiar, marriage counseling can help.
 Well Marriage Center is the largest relationship specialty center in the United States.
 Our licensed, professional therapists have devoted their careers to helping couples save and heal their relationship over the course of 4-10 months.